We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-Underlying operating profit fell from £9.6m to a loss of £3.9m, impacted by the fall in sales and margins thinning.
+Underlying operating profit fell from £6.9mn to a loss of £18.0mn driven by a fall in sales and reduced prices.

 Our view

-Boohoo's half-year results were a painful read for investors.
-Revenue declined at double-digit rates across all regions, including 12% in the US which is seen as the group's route to major growth.
+Boohoo's full-year results were another painful read for investors.
+Revenue declined at high double-digit rates across all regions, including an 18% fall in the US, which is seen as the group's pathway to major growth.

-Some of the issues outside of the group's direct control are starting to abate - supply chains are unclogging, freight costs are falling, and overall goods cost inflation is easing.
-From these, boohoo's identified more than £125m of annualised cost savings set to be delivered across the next two years.
+Some of the issues outside of the group's direct control have started to abate - supply chains are unclogging, freight costs are falling, and overall goods cost inflation is easing.
+From these, Boohoo's identified more than £125mn of cost savings that it expects to deliver this financial year.

-But these savings are set to be reinvested into keeping prices low, which is the core identity of the brand.
-While we commend the intention behind this, it's hurting the bottom line in the short term.
-Unless customer numbers and volumes pick back up, it's going to be very hard to drive revenue and profits back in the right direction.
+But these savings are being reinvested into keeping prices low, which is the core identity of the brand.
+While we commend the intention behind this, it's hurting the profitability.
+Unless Boohoo regains control over falling customer numbers and volumes, it's going to be very hard to drive revenue and profits back in the right direction.

-For those prepared to accept a bit more risk, boohoo's longer-term proposition shows a glimmer of hope.
+For those prepared to accept more risk, Boohoo's longer-term proposition shows a glimmer of hope.
 It has a UK-based, fast-fashion supply network.
-Its model allows it to react to changing trends and demand levels extremely quickly, ultimately helping sales and margins.
+Its model allows it to react to changing trends and demand levels extremely quickly, ultimately helping sales and margins when volumes are in full flow.
 This is what keeps prices so low - it's a unique selling point.

-Overall, we're more concerned about boohoo than we have been.
-With full-year revenue guidance getting slashed significantly and cash resources stretched, boohoo's got major challenges on its hands to turn the ship around.
-This has been reflected in the group's valuation, which has come down significantly over the last two years.
-With so much uncertainty ahead, investors should expect a bumpy ride
+Overall, our concerns about Boohoo continue to mount.
+With key customer metrics trending in the wrong direction and losses increasing, major challenges lie ahead.
+This has been reflected in the group's valuation, which has come down significantly over the last few years.
+With so much uncertainty ahead, investors should expect a bumpy ride.

 • Prospective dividend yield (next 12 months): 0.0%